yandrickfalzon/frontend_test/README.md

 ## Functionality

 1. **Load Games List:**
-   - Retrieve the games list from a data source.
-You can choose to load it from a Provider Json or Database.
+   - Retrieve the games list from the provided API - https://casino-games-api.united-remote.dev/api-docs/#/default/get_games
    - Implement a mechanism for lazy loading to enhance performance.

 2. **Search for a Game:**